Rasimilian/Introduction-to-ML/README.md

 * Two identical codes are prohibited
 * The first ones to submit receive fewer additional questions and tasks
 * The top 3 students by the target metrics receive additional points
-* **If there is reason to believe the code was written by a AI, the student gets an additional task**
+* **If there is reason to believe the code was written by AI, the student gets an additional task**